 7. Clinical Training Bots

-Imagine the game Operation, only life-sized, with realistic blood-action, and instead of losing you just fail out of med-school.
+Imagine the cult classic game Operation, but it's life-sized with realistic blood-action, and instead of losing, you fail med-school.
 That’s basically what clinical training bots are.

 Now, I’ll admit, this one may not sound as exciting as some of the others on the list, but consider this: until now, surgeons have mostly just been learning on the job or on cadavers.
 Yeah… Suddenly training robots seem a lot more important.

 8. Companion bots

 Not all the medical problems robots can fix have to be life-threatening.
 The fact is that there are millions of elderly, infirm, or mentally disabled people in the world who suffer from chronic loneliness and lack stimulation.

 These patients also tend to be people who require regular check-ups from caretakers, which can be a problem in areas where there are shortages of professional caretakers.
 Companion robots solve both of these problems at once and are truly making life better for a lot of people.

 Think of them like a Tamagotchi-Alexa crossover that can also call an ambulance if you fall down.

 BUDDY, a new entry into the market, even interacts with its owners on an ever-changing emotional level and won the 2018 Best of Innovation Award for its advancements.

 You have probably seen a telepresence surrogate before as the butt of a joke on a TV show or in a trendy start-up office.
 They look like iPads set on top of a mini Segway, which is inherently silly.